HoangVy96vn/Simulate-signal-deviation-detection/README.md

 Step 3: Launch dashboard.py (The visualization)

-(Or run docker-compose.yml file for if you have Docker Desktop)
+(Or run docker-compose.yml file if you have Docker Desktop)

 This setup mimics how data flows from a physical machine on a factory floor to a cloud-based monitoring center.